Customising eWater Source (Part 3): Introducing Veneer

 On a very small scale, the custom veneer front end and Source (with the Veneer server) form a distributed system.
 Under the hood, the communication across this distributed system is based on HTTP, with the Veneer server built with an architectural style known as REST, for REpresentational State Transfer.
 RESTful systems have a number of characteristics:

-• Requests identify resources, and sometimes a particular representation (eg HTML, XML).
+- Requests identify resources, and sometimes a particular representation (eg HTML, XML).
 Resources are typically identified using a URI, and this is the case in Veneer,

-• Resources are manipulated through their identifiers.
+- Resources are manipulated through their identifiers.
 When using the HTTP protocol, this means the HTTP GET command4 retrieves a copy of the resource, while PUT is used to provide the server with a newly modified copy of a resource.
 Importantly, GET shouldn’t modify any server state of consequence5 and a PUT, while it does change server state, should be able to be repeated without having different effect6, and

-• Messages are self describing to some extent, such as identifying the file format used for a representation, and
+- Messages are self describing to some extent, such as identifying the file format used for a representation, and

-• Connections between resources are implemented as hypermedia.
+- Connections between resources are implemented as hypermedia.
 Commonly (and, again, in Veneer) this is through URIs.

 Putting this together, writing code (in Javascript or any other language) to interact with Veneer involves:

-• Querying one of the base URIs using a HTTP GET in order to retrieve a representations of the data:
+- Querying one of the base URIs using a HTTP GET in order to retrieve a representations of the data:

-• /runs for a list of completed simulations,
+for a list of completed simulations,/network

-• /functions for the current set of Functions in the functions manager
+for the current set of Functions in the functions manager

-• Follow the links in those representations to other data of interest.
-For example /runs returns a list of runs, with individual runs represented by another URI7.
-The data at the individual run URI then contains a list of available result time-series, each with their own URI.
+returns a list of runs, with individual runs represented by another URI7.
+The data at the individual run URI then contains a list of available result time-series, each with their own URI. - Interpret the individual representations in order to use them in the custom front end.

 We can test most of this manually in a web browser.
 For example, the list of runs available for the earlier example is here: